Skip to product information

 Shipping:

-Europe & World - please ask for a quote for shipping.
+International: - please ask for a quote for shipping.
 Any import fees are the responsibility of the customer.
+I'm not shipping pots over 12in internationally.

 Price:

 UK buyers: Please note import costs when comparing this item with items overseas!
 These typically comprise: the shipping fee, and, on arrival, you will pay VAT at 20%, possibly import duty and a customs clearance fee.
-My items are simply the price advertised plus optional UK shipping.
+My items are simply the price advertised.

 Returns: